Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-TW/build-protocol-info.md

 ## Free vs. Reserved vs. Locked vs. Vesting Balance

 Account balance information is stored in [`AccountData`](https://substrate.dev/rustdocs/latest/pallet_balances/struct.AccountData.html).
-AXIASolar primarily deals with two types of balances: free and reserved.
+AXIA primarily deals with two types of balances: free and reserved.

 For most operations, free balance is what you are interested in.
 It is the "power" of an account in staking and governance, for example.
 Reserved balance represents funds that have been set aside by some operation and still belong to the account holder, but cannot be used.

 Locks are an abstraction over free balance that prevent spending for certain purposes.
 Several locks can operate on the same account, but they overlap rather than add.
-Locks are automatically added onto accounts when tasks are done on the network (e.g. leasing a parachain slot or voting), these are not customizable.
-For example, an account could have a free balance of 200 SOLAR with two locks on it: 150 SOLAR for `Transfer` purposes and 100 SOLAR for `Reserve` purposes.
-The account could not make a transfer that brings its free balance below 150 SOLAR, but an operation could result in reserving SOLAR such that the free balance is below 150, but above 100 SOLAR.
+Locks are automatically added onto accounts when tasks are done on the network (e.g. leasing a allychain slot or voting), these are not customizable.
+For example, an account could have a free balance of 200 AXC with two locks on it: 150 AXC for `Transfer` purposes and 100 AXC for `Reserve` purposes.
+The account could not make a transfer that brings its free balance below 150 AXC, but an operation could result in reserving AXC such that the free balance is below 150, but above 100 AXC.

 Bonding tokens for staking and voting in governance referenda both utilize locks.